SimonStiil/keyvaluedatabase/README.md

 This tool is a Key Value database usable as a webhook server.
 Originally build as "Secrets" storage for External Secrets in Kubernetes.

+# Download
+Docker image can be fetched from [dockerhub simonstiil/kbdv](https://hub.docker.com/repository/docker/simonstiil/kbdv)
+Can be build with go build .
+Will also be available as a release in releases in the future

 ## Configuration
 Is done in config.yaml following the structure
 Example can be seen in [example-config.yaml](./example-config.yaml)

 ## Command line options
 | Option | Description |
 | ------ | ----------- |